osadl/OSLOC2JSON/README.md

                         name of output file for multiple licenses, has no effect if single license, default "osloc.json" -e, --expand          replace keys connected by OR with the individual keys and assign the value of the key to all of them -m, --merge           merge all licenses into a single one, has no effect if single license, default file name "merged.json"
-  -o, --optimize        convert a dict with no values to a list of keys, add "-opt" to output file name -r, --recreate        recreate original checklist from JSON (for debugging) -s, --show            also list the output to screen -v, --verbose         show names and texts the program is using
+  -o, --optimize        convert a dict with no values to a list of keys or string, if only one, add "-opt" to output file name
+  -r, --recreate        recreate original checklist from JSON (for debugging) -s, --show            also list the output to screen -v, --verbose         show names and texts the program is using